ChrisPipitone/Assignment-0/08-sumOfAllEvenNumbers/sumOfAllEvenNumbers.md

 2) The value of your output should correspond to the amount of values in the input array `nums` that are even
 3) In defending against hard-coding, any and all well-formed arguments will lead to the accurate amount of values in the input array `nums` that are even (**note**: see the respective test suite for more information)
 4) The input array `nums` is not mutated

+for assignment 0 question 8 should be count of all even numbers, not the sumOfAllEvenNumbers